rdeioris/UnHID/README.md

 NOTE: operating systems have various protection mechanisms for keyboards and mice, so if you plan to interact with them read the notes [below](#-Dealing-with-security-limitations-on-keyboards-and-mice)

+If you a gamepad or joystick connected to your system, those are good candidates for a check:

+### Step1: Opening a Device

+### Step2: Parsing Reports

+### Step3: Dealing with a flight simulator joystick

+### Step4: Setting led colors on a gaming mouse

+### Step5: Injecting input events from the flight simulator joystick

 ## Debug tools

 ## API